marcos-dev79/ExchangeRatesConverter/README.md

 ## Tests

 The application will run a couple of unit testing for the service layer.
-I admit the tests are simple - I was out of time this week.
+I admit the tests are simple...
 I would do more complex integration tests using embedded databases, but the time run out for me.

 * Made with love by Marcos Marras for WEX.